tphummel/blog/_posts/2014-11-20-data-collection.md

 Passive recording is always preferred as `Time, Effort` in the above graph is zero.
 This requires an embedded recording system within the activity or an external system tightly coupled to the outputs of the activity.

-If active, progressive recording with optimal granularity makes it impossible to use a participant-recorder, you may need to use a dedicated recorder, reduce granularity, and/or use reflective recording.
+If active, progressive recording with optimal granularity makes it impossible to use a participant-recorder, you may need to use a dedicated recorder, coarser granularity, and/or use reflective recording.

 ## Notes on Active Collection Systems